darwinist-ou/darwinist-website/_posts/2020-07-04-tech-monoculture.md

 layout: post
 title:  "The Theatre of Tech"
 date:   2020-06-30
-excerpt: "The worlds a stage - blah blah"
+excerpt: "The world is a stage - blah blah"
-description: "The worlds a stage - blah blah"
+description: "The world is a stage - blah blah"
 image: "/img/ballet.jpg"
 ---